ms/buildtogether.tech/communicate/index.md

 students are almost always working on several courses at once, and it's common for students to have to put their team project aside for a few days to work on assignments for other courses.
-For these reasons, I've found that most student teams won't actually use anything more sophisticated than a web-base to-do list: unless, of course, they're forced to by the grading scheme.
+For these reasons, I've found that most student teams won't actually use anything more sophisticated than a web-base to-do list unless they're forced to by the grading scheme.
 In that case, most come away with the impression that issues are something you only use when you have to.

 So what does a good issue look like?  <cite>Bettenburg2008</cite> found that the information users supply when they file a bug report tends not to be that which the relevant developers need the most, and most importantly, it differs in fairly predictable ways and for understandable reasons.
-Here's one I filed for the duplicate file finder reviewed in the previous section:
+Here's one I filed for the duplicate file finder reviewed in <span x="git-team"/>:

 {% include file file="bug-report.txt" %}

 The ID on the first line is assigned by the issue tracker, an often serves as a shorthand name for the issue in conversation. ("Hey, is anyone working on number fifty-five yet?")
-The date is in <span g="utc">UTC</span> so that it is
+The date is in <span g="utc" i="issue!timestamps">UTC</span>
-unambiguous: while your team may all be in one place, it's increasingly likely that you are scattered across several timezones.
+so that it is unambiguous: while your team may all be in one place, it's increasingly likely that you are scattered across several timezones.

-The title on line 3 is probably the most important part of the issue.
+The <span i="issue!good titles">title</span> on line 3 is probably the most important part of the issue.
 Projects will accumulate hundreds of issues over time; a good subject line makes it much easier to find the ones you need.
-The `type`, `severity`, and `labels` fields also improve <span g="discoverability">discoverability</span>; while `type` and `severity` could be labels, having them in fields of their own makes it easier to sort and filter issues.
+The `type`, `severity`, and `labels` fields also improve <span i="discoverability!of issues" g="discoverability">discoverability</span>; while `type` and `severity` could be labels, having them in fields of their own makes it easier to sort and filter issues.

-Finally, the description briefly summarizes the problem.
-If the author hadn't already identified the cause, it should include a <span g="reprex">reproducible example</span> (also called a reprex).
+Finally, the <span i="issue!description of">description</span> briefly
+summarizes the problem.
+If the author hadn't already identified the cause, it should include a <span g="reprex" i="reproducible example (reprex)">reproducible example</span> (also called a reprex).
 This helps the person understand what the issue is much more than, "The program crashes when I open strange files," but experience shows that if people are required to come up with a reprex when